 - They aren’t actually videos, but interactive HTML so it plays better on mobile devices and is responsive.

-What an ideal little show me exercise for microlearning!
-Like the other microlearning examples in this article, it uses the features available in dominKnow authoring tools super creatively.
+What an ideal show me exercise for microlearning!
+Like the other microlearning examples in this article, it makes creative use of the features available in dominKnow authoring tools.

 Overall, this module features everything a learner could ask for:

 - A clear learning outcome set at the beginning of the course.